yohasebe/fzf-alfred-workflow/README.md

 ![screenshot](https://github.com/yohasebe/fzf-alfred-workflow/raw/main/files/screenshot.gif)

 > **NOTE** <br />
-> If the searche immediately after OS startup is a bit slow, opening your preferred terminal application (Terminal, iTerm2, etc.) before launching this workflow will greatly reduce the delay.
+> If a search immediately after OS startup is a bit slow, opening your preferred terminal application (Terminal, iTerm2, etc.) beforehand will greatly reduce the delay.
 I recommend adding the terminal application to "Login Items" of the MacOS settings.

 ## Downloads